-The long Canadian winter is nearly over and that means it’s time to bring your RV out of storage and prepare for a full season of adventure on the open road.
+The long Canadian winter is nearly over, so it’s time to bring your RV out of storage and prepare for an entire season of adventure on the open road.
 Proper RV storage is essential for those who aren’t traveling in the colder months, and if you’ve already followed our RV winter maintenance checklist, you should be on the right track for a successful spring season.
 Ready to break your RV out of winter storage?
 Follow our simple guide to make sure your trailer is in perfect working order before planning your first big trip.

 1. Restoring Power

 The first place you should start in your RV spring awakening checklist is to inspect your battery and battery connections.
 When storing your RV away for an extended period, you need to remove the battery and set it to charge.
 If you find your battery with full power, double-check the fluid levels and add distilled water if needed.
 If your battery hasn’t maintained a proper charge, now is the time to try to give it some more juice.
 However, it’s important to keep in mind that the integrity of the battery could have been compromised over the winter break and it may need to be replaced.
 You should also check the battery connections and look for corrosion along the terminals.

 For those with a generator, you’ll also need to look for any debris or nests in the air filter.
 If you find it difficult to get the generator started, there could be a lack of fuel in the lines.
 In this case, prime your generator until the indicator light for the fuel pump turns on.
 Then run the pump for around 20 seconds to give the fuel a chance to reach the carburetor.
 Lastly, test all your appliances on the electric setting.